tamucc-comp-bio/classroom_repo_2024/lectures/lecture03.md

 git clone https://github.com/tamucc-comp-bio/LimpetShellEvolution.git
 ```

-### important:

-@@ delete @@

-! the `LimpetShellEvolution` repo we cloned in class before doing the homework.
+### IMPORTANT: delete the `LimpetShellEvolution` repo we cloned in class before doing the homework.
 For the home work, you will clone your homework repo, which is very similar to `LimpetShellEvolution`, to your computer and complete you work there.

 ```
-cd ~
+cd ~/comp_bio
 rm -rf LimpetShellEvolution
 ```